 Pumpkins are one of the easiest plants to grow in your garden.
 They’re perfect for beginner gardeners, kids, and anyone else who wants to learn how to grow organic pumpkins.

-Pumpkins are large plants that require quite a bit of space in the garden.
+Pumpkins are large plants that require a lot of space in the garden.
 Pumpkin vines will also grow best in locations with lots of sunlight and good air circulation.
 They thrive in nutrient-rich, well-draining soil.
 Compost is the perfect soil amendment for growing organic pumpkins.
 If you don’t have your own homemade compost, use an organic fertilizer like Pro-Mix Multi-Purpose Organic Garden Fertilizer.

 Pro-Mix products used in this post were provided by PremierTech, the makers of Pro-Mix.